7 ways to get your weather webcam online

 6. Stream to YouTube or Facebook live, for free.
 If you are willing to install and configure OBS software, you can broadcast almost any webcam live on YouTube or Facebook for free.
 Disadvantages: There is no way to produce a thumbnail you could archive or put on your website, and Facebook doesn't archive live feeds; YouTube makes the last two hours available in their stream.

 7. Got a Nest?
 They aren't cheap, but If you already own a Nest (formerly Dropcam) camera, then you already get free public streaming (no archives unless you pay a monthly fee) that you can embed on your website (you'll have to switch your settings to Public).
-You can also source your current static thumbnail on your website if you hack their HTML a little (or drop me an email for more info).
-Nest is the only camera that I know of that gives free, unlimited, live streaming from their cloud.
+You can also source your current static thumbnail on your website if you hack their HTML a little.* Nest is the only camera that I know of that gives free, unlimited, live streaming from their cloud.

 8. Buy a live streaming camera.
 StarDot NetCamLive camera can stream live to YouTube or Facebook and also has FTP capabilities to upload thumbnails and archives, but it's over $500 (maybe cheaper on sale).